-- -Do not operate the oven in microwave or combination modes while empty to avoid damage to the oven and the danger of fire.
-If by accident the oven should run empty a minute or two, no harm is done.
-However, try to avoid operating the oven empty at all times-it saves energy and prolongs the life of the oven. - --Do not use the oven for storage purposes.
-Do not leave paper products, cooking utensils or food in the oven when not in use. - ---If materials inside oven should ignite, keep oven door closed, turn oven off, and disconnect power cord, or shut off power at the fuse or circuit breaker panel.
-If the door is opened, the fire may spread. - Some products such as whole eggs and sealed containers-for example, closed glass jars-will explode and should not be heated in this microwave oven.
+- Do not use the Sensor Features twice in succession on the same food portion.
+If food is undercooked after the first countdown, use MICRO COOK for additional cooking time. - Do not use the oven for storage purposes.
+Do not leave paper products, cooking utensils or food in the oven when not in use. - If materials inside the oven ignite, keep oven door closed, turn oven off, and disconnect power cord, or shut off power at the fuse or circuit breaker panel. - When using the convection or combination cooking functions, both the outside and inside of the oven will become hot.
+Always use hot pads to remove containers of food and accessories such as the metal accessory rack and temperature probe. - Oversized food or oversized metal cookware should not be used in a microwave/convection oven because they increase the risk of electric shock and could cause a fire. - Do not clean with metal scouring pads.
+Pieces can burn off the pad and touch electrical parts involving risk of electric shock. - Do not use paper products when the microwave/convection oven is operated in the convection or combination mode. - Do not store any materials, other than our recommended accessories, in this oven when not in use. - Some products such as whole eggs and sealed containers-for example, closed glass jars-are able to explode and should not be heated in this microwave/convection oven.
 Such use of the microwave/convection oven could result in injury. - Avoid heating baby food in glass jars, even with the lid off.
 Make sure all infant food is thoroughly cooked.
 Stir food to distribute the heat evenly.
 Be careful to prevent scalding when warming formula or breast milk.
 The container may feel cooler than the milk really is.
-Always test the milk before feeding the baby. - When using the convection or combination cooking functions, both the outside and inside of the oven will become hot.
-Always use hot pads to remove containers of food and accessories such as oven shelf and temperature probe. - Oversized food or oversized metal cookware should not be used in a microwave/convection oven because they increase the risk of electric shock and could cause a fire. - Do not clean with metal scouring pads.
-Pieces can burn off the pad and touch electrical parts involving risk of electric shock. - Do not use paper products when the microwave/convection oven is operated in the convection or combination mode. - Do not store any materials, other than our recommended accessories, in this oven when not in use.
+Always test the milk before feeding the baby.

-- Do not defrost frozen beverages in narrow necked bottles (especially carbonated beverages).
+- Don't defrost frozen beverages in narrow necked bottles (especially carbonated beverages).
 Even if the container is opened, pressure can build up.
 This can cause the container to burst, possibly resulting in injury. - Use foil only as directed in this guide.

-TV dinners may be microwaved in foil trays less than 3/4" high; remove the top foil cover and return the tray to the box.
-When using foil in the microwave/convection oven, keep it at least 1 inch away from the sides of the oven. - Do not cover the shelf or any other part of the oven with metal foil.
+TV dinners may be microwaved in foil trays less than 3/4" high; remove top foil cover and return tray to box.
+When using foil in the microwave/ convection oven, keep foil at least 1" away from sides of oven. - Do not cover the shelf or any other part of the oven with metal foil.
 This will cause overheating of the microwave/convection oven.

 - Cookware may become hot because of heat transferred from the heated food.
-Pot holders may be needed to handle the cookware. - Sometimes, the oven floor, turntable and walls can become too hot to touch.
-Be careful touching the floor, turntable and walls during and after cooking. - Foods cooked in liquids (such as pasta) may tend to boil over more rapidly than foods containing less moisture.
+Pot holders may be needed to handle the cookware. - Sometimes, the oven floor and walls can become too hot to touch.
+Be careful touching the floor and walls during and after cooking. - Foods cooked in liquids (such as pasta) may tend to boil over more rapidly than foods containing less moisture.
 Should this occur, refer to the Care and Cleaning section(s) for instructions on how to clean the inside of the oven. - Thermometer-Do not use regular cooking or oven thermometers when cooking by microwave or combination.
 The metal and mercury in these thermometers could cause "arcing" and possible damage to the oven.
-Do not use a thermometer in food you are microwaving unless the thermometer is designed or recommended for use in the microwave oven. - Remove the temperature probe from the oven when not using it to cook with.
+Do not use a thermometer in food you are microwaving unless the thermometer is designed or recommended for use in the microwave/convection oven. - Remove the temperature probe from the oven when not using it to cook with.
 If you leave the probe inside the oven without inserting it in food or liquid, and turn on microwave energy, it can create electrical arcing in the oven, damage oven walls and damage the temperature probe.